Detective Conan: The Million-dollar Pentagram: Critical reception

-Jennie Kermode of Eye for Film described the film as a "mixed bag", writing that "The balance of the central mystery and teenage angst doesn’t always work, and even viewers who are in their teens themselves will likely become frustrated with it at times, but there is a good supply of drama elsewhere."
-Phuong Le of The Guardian, in a mixed review, praised the choice of setting of the Goryōkaku fort, but criticised the plot, saying that "the film’s climax feels less like a showcase of Conan’s intellect and more like an excuse for an action sequence".
-Tom Spoors of Loud and Clear Reviews wrote that the film's storyline "just isn’t that compelling by itself".
+The movie received mixed reviews from critics.
+Jennie Kermode of Eye for Film described the film as a "mixed bag", writing that "The balance of the central mystery and teenage angst doesn't always work, and even viewers who are in their teens themselves will likely become frustrated with it at times, but there is a good supply of drama elsewhere."
+Phuong Le of The Guardian, in a mixed review, praised the choice of setting of the Goryōkaku fort, but criticised the plot, saying that "the film's climax feels less like a showcase of Conan's intellect and more like an excuse for an action sequence".
+Tom Spoors of Loud and Clear Reviews wrote that the film's storyline "just isn't that compelling by itself".
+Gavin Spoors of Filmhounds described the film as "purely for the fans" while being a "flashy, fun feature film" for curious viewers.
+He praises the action sequences while criticizing the amount of characters involved and the occasional drop in animation quality.